johnpapa/angular-styleguide/README.md

     }
     ```

-  - This way bindings are mirrored across the host Object, primitive values cannot update alone using the revealing module pattern
+  - This way bindings are mirrored across the host object, primitive values cannot update alone using the revealing module pattern

 **[Back to top](#table-of-contents)**